decisionmechanics/lt1910/notes/Handling exceptions.md

 Remember to **handle exceptions**.
 They are common when working with files.

-Try it out on a text file
+Try it out on a text file, such as one of the TypeScript files you've created.

 Try reading from a file path that doesn’t exist.
-Then write to a file on a non-existing folder path.
-Were the exceptions trapped?
+Was the exception trapped?